Marwan Tarek

 Marwan Tarek (born 30 January 2000 in Cairo) is an Egyptian professional squash player.
-As of December 2019, he was ranked number 262 in the world.
+As of December 2019, he was ranked number 262 in the world, his highest-ever ranking till then.
 He won the 2019 CIB Egyptian Tour professional tournament.
-He competed for the Harvard Crimson men's squash team.
+He competed for the Harvard Crimson men's squash team, where he was named the 2023 male athlete of the year and the Skillman Award by the CSA.